zemw/page/misc/_posts/2021-08-08-causality.md

 I could only fob it off with something like: because they are different kinds of studies.

 But I know that's not the answer.
-The question makes perfect sense.
+The question makes sense.
-But it is just not the interest of most time series studies.
+But it is just not the interest of time series studies.
 I am here to give you a good reason for that excuse.

 **Micro and macro**